-My weekend with Belushi ends with a conga line singing ‘Louie Louie’ snaking into the jetway at LAX.
-It’s time for the locals only Sunday afternoon at the Whiskey-a-Go-Go.
+My weekend with Belushi ends with a conga line snaking into the jetway at LAX, singing ‘Louie Louie’.
+It is time for the locals only Sunday afternoon at the Whiskey-a-Go-Go.
 I park the wreck at the curb out front.
 It is my new Max, the star of my own fame.
 Once inside, Safety and his gang spot me and glare.
 Somehow he feels Forming deserves a shot at my movie.
 One of his groupies, Gerber, is the only girl to climb the Hollywood sign early Saturday morning.
 I sense a certain spirit of adventure.
-It’s time to bond.
+It is time to bond.

 “Hey, Gerb, did you see Safety almost fall off the sign.
 He did coke and lost it.”